-What you need to know about the Plastic Packaging Tax
+Everything you need to know about the Plastic Packaging Tax

-On 1 April 2022, the UK Government is introducing the Plastic Packaging Tax (PPT).
+On 1 April 2022, the UK Government introduced the Plastic Packaging Tax (PPT).
 As the name suggests, PPT is a new tax on plastic packaging.
 More specifically though, it's a tax on plastic packaging manufactured in or imported into the UK that contains less than 30% recycled plastic.
 That's the main statement from the UK Government, but here's a more complete overview of the tax:

 - The rate of tax is £200 per metric tonne of plastic packaging.